phoenixframework/phoenix_live_view/guides/server/security-model.md

 regular request.

 Declaring the `on_mount` on `live_session` is exactly the same as declaring it in each LiveView.
-Let's talk about which logic we typically execute on mount.
+But it is the preferred way most of the time, since it prevents you from accidentally forgetting to include it.

 ## Events considerations